abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 var2 DW 12H, 23H, 34H, 56H
 ```

-At first var2 has the first value (so we should move it with the index to get the rest).
+At first, var2 has the first value (so we should move it with the index to get the rest).
-With the introduction of array we will have an important concept to address which is "Direct and Indirect Memory indexing Locations" and we will discuss it in the following section.
+With the introduction of the array, we will have an important concept to address which is "Direct and Indirect Memory indexing Locations" and we will discuss it in the following section.

 ### Direct and Indirect Memory indexing Locations